Pablito2020/android_kernel_bq_krillin/README.md

 # Important Notice:

-The Daredevil Kernel is already implemented on my Unofficial lineage os builds
+        * The Daredevil Kernel is already implemented on my Unofficial lineage os builds

+        * The OFFICIAL linux 3.x readme can be found on the Documentation folder

+        * If you use this kernel for your custom roms, please atach the git contributors and put me on the credit section

 # Thanks to (In alphabetical order):